odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 ![Group action on stereo image](./docs/symmetry_group.png) **Figure:** We have three non-trivial $D_2$-actions on a stereo image.
 One rotation shown in red, and two mirror symmetries.
 The mirror symmetries around the vertical and horizontal axes are shown in blue and green, respectively.

+## Scope of this project

+In this project, we will compare the performance of the following three models:
+- A standard off-the-shelf convolutional neural network (**CNN**),
+- a convolutional neural network with smoothing (**SmoothCNN**) and
+- a group equivariant convolutional neural network (**GCNN**).

+The learning objective for all models is to predict weather condition (cloudy or sunny) from a stereo image as input.
+In other words, we are solving a binary regression problem.
+We report cross entropy loss (also known as log loss) and classification accuracies on the training, validation and test dataset.